List of the oldest synagogues in the United States

 Synagogues may be considered "oldest" based on different criteria such as oldest surviving building or oldest congregation.
 Some older synagogue buildings have been in continuous use as synagogues, while others have been converted to other purposes, and a few, such as the Touro Synagogue, were shuttered for many decades.
-Some early established congregations have been the in continuous existence, while other early congregations have ceased to exist.
+Some early established congregations have been in continuous existence, while other early congregations have ceased to exist.

 Oldest congregations

 Sephardi congregations

 All of the oldest congregations in the new world were founded by Sephardi Jews and followed the Sephardic liturgy.